The Best Vegan Kimchi – 김치

 - Meanwhile, bring a medium size pot of water to boil and add the kabocha squash.
 Boil for 7-10 minutes, until the pieces are tender.
 Drain well and let cool to room temperature.

-- In a blender, add the kabocha squash, Asian pear, onion, ginger, garlic, soy sauce, sugar, gochugaru, and water.
+- In a blender, add the kabocha squash, Asian pear, onion, ginger, garlic, soy sauce, salt, sugar, gochugaru, and water.
 Blend until smooth and set aside.

 - When the cabbage leaves have wilted, rinse them under cold water to remove the salt.
 Take your time to go through the leaves to remove the excess salt hidden in the creases.
 Rinse one more time and using your hands, gently squeeze out excess water.
 Transfer the cabbage leaves to a large bowl.